-A good headphone stand can do more than just be a holder for your headphones
+A great headphone stand can do more than just hold your headphones

-- A good headphone stand can do more than just be a holder for your headphones
+- A great headphone stand can do more than just hold your headphones

 - Criteria for choosing a headphone stand